-Housing Label Software Label Color State Function STAT SYS Shows the overall system sta could be derived from health in such as: - all services up and runni - overall throughput is nor - CPU load is normal - the supervisor User application (state user in SDK or container ● g On System operation state: normal ● g Blinking System operation state: during startup ● r On System operation state: emergency, watchdog, failure LINK WAN ● g On The hotlink connection is up. ● g Blinking The hotlink connection is established or changing the interface.
+Housing Label Software Label Color State Function STAT SYS Shows the overall system state.
+This could be derived from health indicators such as: - all services up and running - overall throughput is normal - CPU load is normal - the supervisor User application (state set by user in SDK or container) ● g On System operation state: normal ● g Blinking System operation state: during startup ● r On System operation state: emergency, watchdog, failure LINK WAN ● g On The hotlink connection is up. ● g Blinking The hotlink connection is established or changing the interface.
 O Off The hotlink is disabled.